feimingxliu/quicksearch/README.md

 // or `go get -u github.com/feimingxliu/quicksearch/cmd/quicksearch` for go < 1.16
  ```

 This will generate binary in your `$GOPATH/bin`.
-Or you can get the prebuild binary
+Or you can get the prebuilt binary
 from [Releases](https://github.com/feimingxliu/quicksearch/releases).

 To run the quicksearch.
 Copy the example config.